Weengallon

-The Barwon Highway goes through the locale.
+Geography

+The Barwon Highway enters the locality from the west (Talwood) and exits to the east (Thallon).
+The South-Western railway line enters the locality from the south-east (Talwood), forms part of the southern boundary of the locality, then exits to the south (Daymar).

 History

 The significant cultural area of the Ngaru-gi Gali ('to drink') or Weengallon rock wells are four large water holes, some twelve metres deep, and several smaller ones.
 These wells were used by the Indigenous Australians, including the Kalkadoon as they moved from Mount Isa south for ceremonies and business towards Goondiwindi, and further coastal towards the Bunya Mountains.
 Another rock well exists at Thornby on the Moonie Highway near Saint George (27.969052°S 148.938276°E).

-The Weengallon property was in existence by 1867, although in July that year, the 80 sqmi run was forfeited for sale.
+The Weengallon pastoral property was in existence by 1867, although in July that year, the 80 sqmi run was forfeited for sale.
 While for cattle, it was noted in 1906 that there was not always water, and a distance from a railway station or siding.
 A water bore was subsequently sunk in 1911, later down to 3000 ft.

-A Weengallon Progress Association was in existence by 1913.
+The Weengallon Progress Association was established by 1913.